 - Students can pursue a specialization, such as nanoscience or cognitive neuroscience, through certificate programs within the Graduate School.

-- A MS degree may be earned in Computer Science or another discipline (i.e. Statistics or Economics) en route to a PhD.
+- An MS degree may be earned in Computer Science, in Economics and Computation (MSEC), or in another discipline (i.e. Statistics or Economics) en route to a PhD.

 Outstanding Student Community